History, tourist information, and nearby accommodation

 Beside the castle is Caister Hall, a 15th-century dwelling built by the Pastons.
 Visitors can climb to the top of the tower for wonderful views.
 Next to the castle is Caister Hall Motor Museum; the largest privately owned collection of vintage and historic motor vehicles in Britain.
 A joint ticket allows entrance to both the castle and the museum.

-Despite the name, Caister Castle is not in Caister-on-Sea, but 3 miles inland at West Caister.
+Despite the name, Caister Castle is not in Caister-on-Sea, but three miles inland at West Caister.

 About Caister Castle